Gomo (Potawatomi leader): Biography

-Although denying his bands involvement, he feared he might be coerced into ceding Potawatomi lands and avoided meeting with Governor Ninian Edwards the following year to discuss the issue further.
-In April 1812, he finally agreed to a conference with Governor Edwards at Cahokia which included Senachwine, Comas and Black Partridge as well as eighteen other minor chiefs and warriors.
-During the conference, Edwards warned the Gomo and the others of British ambitions in the region.
+Although denying his bands involvement, he feared he might be coerced into ceding Potawatomi lands and avoided meeting with Ninian Edwards the following year to discuss the issue further.
+In April 1812, he finally agreed to a conference with Edwards at Cahokia which included Senachwine, Comas and Black Partridge as well as eighteen other minor chiefs and warriors.
+During the conference, Edwards warned Gomo and the others of British ambitions in the region.
 Although he assured the Potawatomi that the United States government had no intentions of forcing the Potawatomi from their lands, Gomo and the others were reluctant to accede to their requests.

 During the War of 1812, his village was one of a number of Potawatomi settlements destroyed during an expedition by the Illinois Rangers.
-Under orders from Governor Edwards, a detachment of Illinois Rangers set fire to every major Potawatomi settlement on the Illinois River between Edwardsville and Quincy, Illinois.
+Under orders from Edwards, a detachment of Illinois Rangers set fire to every major Potawatomi settlement on the Illinois River between Edwardsville and Quincy, Illinois.
 During the burning of Peoria, he and two other warriors provided food and shelter for the women and children escaping from the village and gave them bark canoes to travel upriver to Cahokia.

 A later participant in the Peoria War, he and twelve other chieftains, including Senachwine, Shick Shack, Comas, Crow and Black Partridge, were escorted to St. Louis, Missouri by Colonel George Davenport to negotiate a peace treaty.
 He was one of the signatories when the treaty was successfully signed soon after arriving in St. Louis.
 Gomo was succeeded by his brother Senachwine following his death in 1815.